thehanlab/dynamicLM/README.md

 #> 4:  24 LM supermodel 55.188 43.949 66.427
 #> NOTE: Values are multiplied by 100 and given in %.
 #> NOTE: The higher AUC the better.
-#> NOTE: Predictions are made at time tLM for 60-month risk
+#> NOTE: Predictions are made at time tLM for risk windows of length 60
 #>
-#> Metric: Time-dependent Brier Score for 60-month risk prediction
+#> Metric: Time-dependent Brier Score (window 60)
 #>
 #> Results by model:
 #>    tLM         model  Brier lower  upper